 Out of options

-Rutte’s suggestion to talk with right-wing newcomer JA21, an offset of Forum for Democracy (FvD), was rejected by D66.
+Rutte’s suggestion to talk with right-wing newcomer JA21, an offshoot of Forum for Democracy (FvD), was rejected by D66.

 All other parties, including the VVD, refuse pacts with the far-right Forum and PVV.